awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    For the `--db-instance-class`, you can use only those from `db.r4` and `db.r5` classes, such as `db.r4.large`\.
 For more complete information, see [DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Types)\.

-   This command may take some time to complete\.
+   This command might take some time to complete\.
 Check the status to see if the Aurora DB instance is available before continuing\.

    ```
    aws rds describe-db-clusters --db-cluster-identifier sample_secondary_db_cluster